RishiKulshreshtha/socialfeed/README.txt

  some new options:
  - For using Facebook: PHP SDK for Facebook APIs v4.0.16 installed
  - For using Twitter: PHP SDK for Twitter APIs v1.1 installed
- - For using Instagram: PHP SDK for Instagram APIs v1.0 installed
  - Once done, clear all caches.

 For removing the module: